This article is part of a larger series on POS Systems.

-A touch screen POS system is a point-of-sale program that operates on tablets and handheld devices.
-The biggest advantage of using a touch screen POS is a streamlined interface for faster checkout.
+A touch-screen point-of-sale (POS) system operates on tablets and handheld devices, typically via an app.
+The biggest advantage of using a touch-screen or tablet POS is a streamlined interface for faster checkout.
 Plus, touch-screen devices are more portable than cash registers or hardwired countertop POS systems, allowing for mobile sales capabilities.

-Based on our evaluation, the best touch screen POS systems are:
+Based on our evaluation of over a dozen options, the best touch-screen POS systems are:

-- Square: Best overall free touch screen POS for small businesses
+- Square: Best overall and best free touch-screen POS

-- Shopify: Best touch screen POS for online and multichannel sellers
+- Shopify: Best touch-screen POS for ecommerce retailers

-- Vend: Best touch screen POS with built-in customer loyalty for retailers
+- Vend: Best touch-screen POS for building customer loyalty

 Offline Card Payment Processing